m0th05/Atto-Editor/README.md

 ### Atto has been kind of abandoned
-i simply hit a roadblock and i dont know what to do, so for now atto is classed as complete
+i simply hit a roadblock and i dont know what to do, so for now atto is classed as "abandoned"

 ### Deps: